VIC.GOV.AU | Policy and Advisory Library

 Depending on the value of the project, school councils may have the authority to carry out, enter into and/or pay contracts in accordance with the department’s policies, including the Procuring Low-value Construction Works or Services policy.

-School councils must follow the School-funded Capital Projects policy and guidelines for works or services valued over $100,000 (GST inclusive) in accordance with the School-funded Capital Projects policy.
+School councils must follow the School-funded Capital Projects policy and guidelines for works or services valued over $150,000 (GST inclusive).

-School councils must not obtain tenders or quotations, or commence any associated works, services or contracts valued over $100,000 (GST inclusive) until the school has have received departmental approval on the project proposal.
+School councils must not obtain tenders, or commence any associated works, services or contracts valued over $150,000 (GST inclusive) until the school has received departmental approval on the project proposal.

 Links